-- Customers shall be categorised as low, medium and high risk category, based on the assessment and Risk perception of the HFC. - The Risk categorisation has been undertaken based on parameters such as customer's identity, social/ financial status, nature of business activity and information about the clients' business and their location etc. While considering customer's identity, the ability to confirm identity documents through online or other services offered by issuing authorities may also be factored in.
+- a. customers shall be categorised as low, medium and high risk category, based on the assessment and Risk perception of the HFC. - b. the Risk categorisation has been undertaken based on parameters such as customer's identity, social/ financial status, nature of business activity and information about the clients' business and their location etc. While considering customer's identity, the ability to confirm identity documents through online or other services offered by issuing authorities may also be factored in.